-The Board of Directors of Eden Finance plc, at a meeting held on Thursday 23rd April approved the company's annual report and financial statements for the financial year ending 31st December 2019.
+The Board of Directors of Eden Finance plc, at a meeting held on Tuesday 27th April approved the company's annual report and financial statements for the financial year ended 31st December 2020.

-The audited financial statements of Issuer, Eden Finance plc and the Guarantor, Eden Leisure Group Ltd. are available for viewing on the following link https://www.edenleisure.com/index.php/company-notifications-and-publications.
+The audited financial statements of Issuer, Eden Finance plc and the Guarantor, Eden Leisure Group Ltd. are available for viewing on the following link https://edenleisure.com/investor-relations/#Financialstatements.